Kingfisher Crash off San Francisco

 Coast Guard Air Station San Francisco during World War II

-The Barracks at Coast Guard Air Station San Francisco
+The Barracks at Coast Guard Air Station San Francisco in 1943

 The Last Flight of Kingfisher #2270

 |"We left that afternoon on a coastal patrol carrying two 100 pound bombs," said Kind.
 Kind had flown a similar patrol just the day before and had flown with LTjg Burroughs a number of times over the previous months. |

 The patrol that day was uneventful and, after four hours in the air, Burroughs and Kind were just minutes from landing back at Coast Guard Air Station San Francisco when the Kingfisher approached San Gregorio Beach, on the coast about 30 miles south of the air station.